JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-Readers-And-Writers.md

 	fmt:preferred_suffix "rdf" .
 ```

-You can use the //AutoConfigureReadersAndWriters(IGraph g)// method to have the API automatically load reader and writer configuration.
+You can use the `AutoConfigureReadersAndWriters(IGraph g)` method to have the API automatically load reader and writer configuration.

 The same basic configuration applies regardless of whether you are configuring a reader/writer, you merely need to swap out ##dnr:RdfWriter## for the class representing what you are registering: